When Can I Safely Socialize My Puppy?

 Puppy classes in a building designated for classes (not in a park or yard, though)

-Outings with your dog in a stroller, backpack, or your car
+Outings with your dog in a stroller, backpack, your car, or on a tarp

 Visiting outdoor locations on a tarp or other safe surface